In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

 Corrupted .htaccess File

 One of the common causes of 500 internal server errors is a corrupted .htaccess file in your WordPress installation directory.
-If the server error is caused by a corrupted .htaccess file, the issue can be simple to fix.
+If the error is caused by a corrupted .htaccess file, the issue is quite simple to fix.
 All you need to do is create a new .htaccess file.

 Low PHP Memory Limit